rootsongjc/awesome-cloud-native/README.md

 ### Tools
 - [aglio](https://github.com/danielgtaylor/aglio) - An API Blueprint renderer with theme support that outputs static HTML.
+- [ansible](https://github.com/ansible/ansible) - Ansible is a radically simple IT automation platform that makes your applications and systems easier to deploy.
+Avoid writing scripts or custom code to deploy and update your applications — automate in a language that approaches plain English, using SSH, with no agents to install on remote systems. https://docs.ansible.com/ansible/
 - [ark](https://github.com/heptio/ark) - Heptio Ark is a utility for managing disaster recovery, specifically for your Kubernetes cluster resources and persistent volumes.
 Brought to you by Heptio. [http://www.heptio.com](http://www.heptio.com/)
 - [chaostoolkit](https://github.com/chaostoolkit/chaostoolkit/) - An Open API to Chaos Engineering [http://chaostoolkit.org](http://chaostoolkit.org/)
 - [che](https://github.com/eclipse/che) - Eclipse Che: Next-generation Eclipse IDE.
 Open source workspace server and cloud IDE.